dotnet/csharplang/proposals/extensions.md

 and between an extension and its base extensions.

 An extension type satisfies the constraints satisfied by its underlying type (see section on constraints).
-In phase C, some additional constraints can be satisfied (additional implemented interfaces).
+In the Interface Phase, some additional constraints can be satisfied (additional implemented interfaces).

 ### Underlying type

 The *extension_underlying_type* type may not be `dynamic`, a pointer, a ref struct type, a ref type or an extension.
-The underlying type may not include an *interface_type_list* (this is part of Phase C).
+The underlying type may not include an *interface_type_list* (this is part of the Interface Phase).
 The extension type must be static if its underlying type is static.

 When a partial extension declaration includes an underlying type specification,